Split and Merge: Aligning Position Biases in LLM-based Evaluators: Ethical Considerations

+\parh{Use of Human Annotations}~We protect the privacy rights of workers and pay them above the local minimum wage.
+All five annotators are paid 35\$\ per hour for the given 80 samples.
+Careful instruction is given to ensure that the annotators understand the task and are not exposed to harmful content.

-\parh{Ethics Statement.} Our work aims to improve the consistency of LLM-based evaluators, which can be utilized to assess the quality of AI-generated answers.
-Mitigating positional biases in LLM evaluators constitutes an initial step toward addressing higher-level biases in AI systems, including gender and racial biases.
+\parh{Study Scope.}~Our work aims to improve the consistency of LLM-based evaluators, which can be utilized to assess the quality of AI-generated answers.
 More consistent LLM-based evaluators can provide human-like evaluations at a lower cost, supplying feedback to reduce biases during training.
+Notably, our work enhances the evaluation consistency of open-source models like Llama2, enabling their use as reliable evaluators and making research on LLMs more accessible to the broader community.
 However, we recognize that malicious actors could exploit these methods to intentionally train models that go against human values.
-The open-source LLMs could be leveraged as consistent evaluators to guide the training of harmful models such as Worm-GPT~\citep{wormgpt}, which is proven to be realistic with imitation attacks~\citep{li2023feasibility}.
+The open-source LLMs could be leveraged as consistent evaluators to guide the training of harmful models such as Worm-GPT~\citep{wormgpt}.
 While our work targets constructive applications, we caution that like any technology, consistent LLM evaluators could potentially be misused.
-Researchers should consider ethical implications and preventative measures~\citep{ma2023oops,li2023protecting}.
-Overall, we believe the benefits of more fair and accurate AI outweigh the risks, but responsibility is required in deployment.
+Researchers should consider ethical implications and preventative measures.
+Overall, our current focus is on addressing the position bias of LLM evaluators, thereby making them more consistent and reliable in supporting large-scale automatic evaluation processes.